typesafehub/conductr-doc/src/main/play-doc/api/BundleAPI.md

 Field        | Description
 -------------|------------
-location-url | The location of the requested service including any trailing parts to the path requested e.g. `/customers/123` would result in `http://10.0.1.22:10121/customers/123` supposing that service's host address is `10.0.1.22`, and the endpoint service host port is `10121`.
+location-url | The location of the requested service less the first component which is the service name, but including any trailing parts to the path requested e.g. `/customers/123` would result in `http://10.0.1.22:10121/123` supposing that service's host address is `10.0.1.22`, and the endpoint service host port is `10121`.
 If the protocol for the service was TCP then that will be reflected in the returned location's protocol field.
 For example looking up `/jms` may yield `tcp://10.0.1.22:10121`. max-age      | The Time-To-Live (TTL) seconds before it is recommended to retain any previous value returned by this service.
 You should also evict any cached value if any subsequent request on the `location-url` fails.

 #### Failure